BloqueSoftwareDev/srsdoc/README.md

 Algunos factores externos que podrían impactar nuestra capacidad de cumplir con los requisitos sería la perspectiva de STEAM y el rendimiento de sus servidores web.

 # System Features and Requirements
-This is where you detail the specific requirements for building your product.

 ## Functional Requirements
 The functional requirements describe the services and functions of a system.
 Functional requirements must be precise and unambiguous.